DHager/docker-php-library-demo/bin/readme.md

 [PHPUnit documentation](https://phpunit.de/manual/current/en/appendixes.configuration.html).

 ### Debugging in PHPStorm

+**Note**: This section is only necessary if you are using `bin/phpunit.sh` to launch debugging.
+If you are launching it from the integrated debugging buttons in PHPStorm, please refer to the `phpstorm/` folder instead.

 The `$SERVER_NAME` variable in `bin/config.sh` will be the name that PHPStorm looks for in its own `Servers` section.
 If your debugger is set to "listening", PHPStorm will probably prompt you for this with a message like: